Inputs of nutrients

 8 Conclusions

 A significant reduction of nutrient inputs has been achieved for the whole Baltic Sea.
-This assessment shows that the normalized total input of nitrogen[2] was reduced by 11% and phosphorus by 30% between the reference period (1997-2003) and 2021 (Results figure 1).
-In 2020 the corresponding reductions were 12% for total inputs of nitrogen and 28% for total phosphorus.
-The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat (Key message figures 1 and Results tables 1a and 1b).
+This assessment shows that the normalized total input of nitrogen[2] was reduced by 11% and phosphorus by 32% between the reference period (1997-2003) and 2022 (Results figure 1).
+In 2021 the corresponding reductions were 11% for total inputs of nitrogen and 30% for total phosphorus.
+The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat (Key message figures 1 and Results tables 2a and 2b).
 In the Gulf of Riga the fulfilment of MAI for nitrogen cannot be judged taking into account uncertainty on inputs.
 MAI for phosphorus input was also fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat.
 In Gulf of Riga the fulfilment of MAI for phosphorus cannot be judged taking into account uncertainty on inputs.
 In the remaining sub-basins MAI was not fulfilled for either total nitrogen or for total phosphorus.
+Recent trend in waterborne nitrogen input show no trend to the Baltic Sea, Gulf og Riga, Gulf of Finland, Danish Straits and Kattegat, a decrease to Bothnian Bay and Bothnia Sea, but an increase (with 19% since 2003) to Baltic Proper.

 8.1 Future work or improvements needed

 The indicator was extended in 2021 by assessing trends and shares of both waterborne nitrogen and phosphorus and airborne nitrogen besides the assessment of total inputs of nitrogen and phosphorus.
-Further comparison with every former MAI assessment is included in the indicator.
-In 2023 test of trends in different sections of the time series 1995-2021 whenever break points are identified is included.
+Further, comparison with every former MAI assessment is included in the indicator.
+In this MAI2022 testing for trends since the reference period and after the last break point is included, but any trend since 1995 have been excluded.
+Some minor rearrangement in chapter 4 is introduced, including an extra table with trend estimates for total nitrogen including trends in air- and waterborne inputs per sub-basin.
+Further an extra table is included in the Key Message.

 The indicator assesses MAI as detailed as they are developed and adopted in the 2021 Baltic Sea Action Plan.